Managed investment schemes

 What are managed investment schemes?

-Managed investment schemes are also known as 'managed funds', 'pooled investments' or 'collective investments'.
-ASIC uses the terms ‘managed investment scheme’ and ‘scheme’ interchangeably.
+Managed investment schemes are also known as 'schemes' or 'pooled investments'.
 Generally, in a managed investment scheme:

 - multiple investors contribute money or money's worth and get an interest in the scheme.
 'Interests' in a scheme are a type of financial product and are regulated by the Corporations Act